JuliaQuantumControl/JuliaQuantumControl/README.md

 ## The QuantumControlRegistry

 [Working with unregistered packages in Julia is tricky.](https://discourse.julialang.org/t/cant-figure-out-how-to-dev-install-unregistered-package/70298).
-Therefore, we have a [QuantumControlRegistry](https://github.com/JuliaQuantumControl/QuantumControlRegistry) to register any packages withing the `JuliaQuantumControl` organization that should not be or are not ready yet for the [Julia General Registry](https://github.com/JuliaRegistries/General).
+Therefore, we have a [QuantumControlRegistry](https://github.com/JuliaQuantumControl/QuantumControlRegistry) to register any packages within the `JuliaQuantumControl` organization that should not be or are not ready yet for the [Julia General Registry](https://github.com/JuliaRegistries/General).
 Packages must be registered *either* in `QuantumControlRegistry` *or* in `General`: when a package gets added to `General`, it should be removed from `QuantumControlRegistry`.

 To add the `QuantumControlRegistry` to your julia installation, run